-IList & TransactionalList can be configured to check for a minimum number of available members before applying queue operations (see Split-Brain Protection).
+IList & TransactionalList can be configured to check for a minimum number of available members before applying queue operations (see the Split-Brain Protection section).
 This is a check to avoid performing successful queue operations on all parts of a cluster during a network partition.

-The following is a list of methods, grouped by quorum type, that support Split-Brain Protection checks:
+The following is a list of methods, grouped by the protection types, that support split-brain protection checks: